By Reece Gavin (@RGLFC)

 At 26, Alberto Moreno has attracted lots of interest from his home country with rumours of Barcelona and Sevilla wanting the left back.

 The Red Debate team have penned their thoughts on him:

 Chris Smith (@RedDebateChris):

 Bert – when he burst away from Kyle Walker and slammed one in against Spurs my balls were tingling.
-Had were finally signed a world class left back, to end the years of misery in that position??
+Had we finally signed a world-class left-back, to end the years of misery in that position??
 Not since Fabi Aurelio had I been this excited about a left-back.

 Moreno arrived with pedigree.
 The next big thing from Spain.
 A Europa League winner.
 However, that excitement was short-lived.
 His Liverpool career has been a rollercoaster.

 From moments of pure magic (think back to his lung-busting tackle on Sadio Mané when young Sadio was playing for Southampton) to moments of jaw-droppingly bad defending (think back to the second half of the Europa League final against Sevilla), his career hasn’t panned out how everyone at the club would have hoped.
 Ironically, he did have a good spell of form before Robbo came in.
 And Robbo was gifted his place by a Moreno injury.
 We’ve never looked back, unfortunately for Bert.
 He’s never come close to claiming his position back, and his time at the club looks to be petering out.
 As it stands he’s still a useful squad member, plus he’s great for dressing room morale (follow him on Insta).

 I have to say I love him, but he is most certainly a squad player, rather than a first-place contender.
 If he leaves, I’ll be sad.
 He’s a really likeable lad who formed close friendships with some of our top boys – Little Phil, Bobby F and Lucas.
 I wouldn’t be surprised if he goes back to Spain and becomes a force once more.